 As shown in Fig. \ref{fig:clos}, we connect the saturating integrator in parallel with a proportional gain $\tau_p\geq 0$, and the input to these two blocks comes through a gain $k>0$.
 If the integrator does not saturate, then this is a linear PI controller with transfer function

+(Here $\tau_p\geq0$ is considered to be given, while $k>0$ to be chosen according to the discussion in Remark \ref{rmk:bound_kappa}.)
 We assume that $r\in Y$.
 Most of the time we have that $u(t)\in U$, thanks to the saturating integrator, and thanks to the fact that in steady state, $e(t)=0$.
 During transients the signal $u$ may exit $U$ because of the term $\tau_p w$, but $u_I$ will remain in $U$.
 The closed-loop system from Fig. \ref{fig:clos} is given by

 with state $(x,u_I)$ and state space $X\vcentcolon=\rline^n\times U$.

 An informal statement of our main result (see Theorem \ref{thm:stab}) is that, under reasonable assumptions on the plant $\PPP$, the following holds: For any small enough $k>0$, the closed-loop system \rfb{Trump} shown in Fig. \ref{fig:clos}, with any constant reference $r\in Y$, is locally exponentially stable around an equilibrium point, with a ``large'' region of attraction.
 When the state converges to this equilibrium point, then the tracking error $e\vcentcolon= r-y$ tends to zero at an exponential rate.
 Moreover, this result remains true also if $r$ has finitely many step changes, if the time interval between consecutive changes is large enough.